swiftlang/swift-evolution/proposals/nnnn-light-weight-same-type-syntax.md

 ```

 At the usage site, a _constrained protocol_ may now be written with one or more type arguments, like `P<Arg1, Arg2...>`.
 Specifying fewer type arguments than the number of primary associated types is allowed; subsequent primary associated types remain unconstrained.
 Adding a list of primary associated types to a protocol is a source-compatible change; the protocol can still be referenced without angle brackets as before.

+Note that default associated type witnesses pertain to the conformance, and do not provide a default at the usage site.
+For example, with `GraphProtocol` above, the constraint type `GraphProtocol` leaves `Vertex` unspecified, instead of constraining it to `String`.

 ### Constrained protocols in desugared positions